eneshamzaj328/eneshamzaj328/README.md

 - I like writting JavaScript and PHP.
 - I'm currently working at Uebfaqe.com

-#### What is Uebfaqe?
+#### What is Benkco?

-Uebfaqe is a Software Company that works on Web development, coding and design.<br />
+Benkco is a Software Company based on Kosovo/Albania that works on Web development, coding and design.<br />
 Including new technologies and frameworks and anything really related to web development world.

 </details>